nishyanntomy/CS4530-Fall-2024/Activities/Module01 Activity.md

 title: User Stories and Conditions of Satisfaction
 nav_exclude: true
 ---
-## User Stories and Conditions of Satisfaction
+## Activity 1: User Stories and Conditions of Satisfaction

 ### Introduction